Celebrating Tourism Month and Sustainable Event Strategies!

 Building Sustainable Event Tourism from the Ground Up!

-It is no secret that major events bring millions of Rand into local economies and the Forum will unpack the investment strategies made by all the stakeholders to generate these big pay-offs and at the same time using it as a means to promote a destination to new visitors.
+The Masterclass will unpack the investment strategies, made by all the stakeholders to generate these big economic pay-offs brought through events, and at the same time, using it as a means to promote a destination, to new visitors.

-The key discussion theme of the Forum will focus around the potential partnership opportunities that exist for local Municipalities and Provinces with event organisers and how they could create win-win partnerships to also extract value from out-of-town visitors.
+The key learning theme of the Masterclass will focus around the potential partnership opportunities that exist for local Municipalities and Provinces with event organisers and how they could create win-win partnerships to also extract value from out-of-town visitors.

 Strategic international partnerships are also a key strategy to assist with the growth of events inclusive of the resultant benefits to a destination and its local attractions.

-According to organiser, Gerrit Davids, Director at TaranisCo Advisory, “the Forum will lend itself to an open conversation wherein all stakeholders can share ideas and concepts on sustainable strategies on how to partner each other in order to manage the challenges posed by an uncertain and disruptive economy”.
+According to Lead Facilitator, Gerrit Davids, Director at TaranisCo Advisory, “The Masterclass will lend itself to an open conversation wherein all stakeholders can share ideas and concepts on sustainable strategies on how to partner each other in order to manage the challenges posed by an uncertain and disruptive economy”.

-Panel discussions will also debate the issues pertaining to additional revenue generating streams inclusive of crowd funding, integrating big data, virtual reality, digital and social media into the festival experience as well as creating online audio and video channels to further increase income.
+It will also deal with issues pertaining to additional revenue generating streams inclusive of crowd funding, integrating big data, virtual reality, digital and social media into the event experience as well as creating online audio and video channels to further increase income.

 – The Role of Government in Creating an Enabling Economic Environment for Sustainable Major Events